OpenLightingProject/ola/plugins/usbdmx/README.md

 with an FTDI chip, and is therefore disabled by default.
 When enabled, this plugin will conflict with the usbserial, StageProfi and FTDI USB DMX plugins.
-If this is undesirable, the `eurolite_mk2_serial` key can be used instead, which manually associates a specific USB device as a Eurolite USB-DMX512 PRO MK2.
+If this is undesirable, the `eurolite_mk2_serial` key can be used instead, which manually marks a specific USB device as a Eurolite USB-DMX512 PRO MK2.

 `eurolite_mk2_serial = <serial>`
 Claim the USB device with the given serial number as a Eurolite USB-DMX512 PRO MK2 even when `enable_eurolite_mk2 = false`.
 This makes it possible to use the Eurolite USB-DMX512 PRO MK2 together with other devices that can not be distinguished otherwise.
-This setting has no effect when can not be distinguished otherwise.
 This setting has no effect when `enable_eurolite_mk2 = true` or if no device is connected with the given serial.
 The setting may be specified multiple times to use multiple Eurolite